jturner314/engineering-equations/README.md

 ## Building

-The easiest way to build the equations sheets is to use `latexmk`.
-To build all of them, simply run:
+The build process depends on GNU Make, `latexmk`, and Python 3 (with the `numpy`, `scipy`, and `matplotlib` packages).
+To build all sheets, run:

-    $ latexmk
+    $ make

-or specify an individual sheet by its name, e.g.:
+or, to build an individual sheet, specify its name:

-    $ latexmk fluid-mechanics
+    $ make fluid-mechanics.pdf

-`latexmk` can also rebuild a sheet continuously as its source files are updated.
-To do this, add the `-pvc` option, e.g.:

-    $ latexmk -pvc fluid-mechanics

 ## Contributing